Review — TinyBERT: Distilling BERT for Natural Language Understanding

 • FFN contains two linear transformations and one ReLU activation:

 1.2.
-Knowledge Distillation (KD)
+Knowledge (KD)

-• Knowledge Distillation (KD) aims to transfer the knowledge of a large teacher network T to a small student network S.
+• Knowledge (KD) aims to transfer the knowledge of a large teacher network T to a small student network S.

 • The student network is trained to mimic the behaviors of teacher networks. fT and fS denote the behavior functions of teacher and student networks, respectively.
 KD can be modeled as minimizing the following objective function: